 It must first be said, the Bugatti Veyron was no slouch when confronted with a decreasing radius or off-camber turn.
-In fact, during my initial outing with the world’s first hypercar, I was floored at how the Veyron (the fourth fastest car in the world) felt as if Bugatti lied about its hefty proportions as it danced on its tippy toes while I merrily kept the throttle open through increasingly tight turns.
+In fact, during my initial outing with the world’s first hypercar, I was floored at how the Veyron (the third fastest car in the world) felt as if Bugatti lied about its hefty proportions as it danced on its tippy toes while I merrily kept the throttle open through increasingly tight turns.

-And though I’ve yet to get behind the titanium and leather steering wheel of the Bugatti Chiron (the fifth fastest car), there’s little doubt it too can slice a road like a butcher slices oven-roasted turkey.
+And though I’ve yet to get behind the titanium and leather steering wheel of the Bugatti Chiron (the fourth fastest car), there’s little doubt it too can slice a road like a butcher slices oven-roasted turkey.
 That said, neither takes Lotus founder Colin Chapman’s infamous zeal to lightweight everything to heart.
 Until now.